Click Here for Complaint Form

 Cimarron Public Transit weighed the cost and benefits of translating documents for potential LEP groups.
 Considering the expense of translating documents, the likelihood of frequent changes in documents and other relevant factors, at this time the Notifying the Public of Rights Under Title VI, Ridership Policy and Work Ride Form have been translated into Spanish.

 Due to the small local LEP population, Cimarron Public Transit does not have a formal outreach procedure in place.
 Translation resources are limited in this region.
 However, when and if the need arises for LEP outreach, Cimarron Public Transit will consider available options.

 When staff prepares a document, or schedules a meeting, for which the target audience is expected to include LEP individuals, documents, meeting notices, flyers, and agendas will be printed in an alternative language based on the known LEP population.

-Cimarron Public Transit will update the LEP Plan as required.
-At a minimum, the plan will be reviewed and updated when data from the new Census is available, or when it is clear that higher concentrations of LEP individuals are present in Cimarron Public Transit service area.
+will shall update the LEP Plan as required.
+At a minimum, the plan will shall be reviewed and updated when data from the new Census is available, or when it is clear that higher concentrations of LEP individuals are present in Cimarron Public Transit service area.
 Updates will consider the following:

 ●The number of documented LEP individuals encountered annually.

 ●How the needs of LEP persons have been addressed.

 ●Determination of the current LEP population in the service area.